alirezagolrokh/carprice/README.md

 Install<a href="https://www.python.org/downloads/"> Python3 </a>in your system

-Install<a href="https://dev.mysql.com/downloads/"> mysql database </a>in your system and Creating a new database
+Install<a href="https://dev.mysql.com/downloads/"> mysql database </a>in your system and Creating a new database (Remember DB name and password)

 Open terminal or command prompt and Enter commands below: